The Top DaVinci Resolve Keyboard Shortcuts You Need to Know!

 Rewind up to 64x speedWhile paused, hit J as many times as required

 Another bonus keyboard tip for quickly navigating a timeline full of selects, or any timeline really, is Command plus or Command minus to zoom in or out of the timeline, respectively.
-This helps you get in nice and to make precise edits but you also need to quickly zoom back out to take in the full picture.
+This helps you get in and close to make precise edits but you also need to quickly zoom back out to take in the full picture.

 Navigating the Timeline